 Following on from the climate summit in Paris at the end of last year, cutting carbon emissions is high on the world agenda but many US states are still married inextricably to the fossil fuel agenda and are less green than we would all hope.

-Not only is there variation in each state, there’s also an east west divide that illustrates the cut is far from simple.
+Not only is there variation in each state, but there’s also an east-west divide that illustrates the cut is far from simple.
 According to Forbes:

 Despite the acreage and lack of people, as well as mountains of regulation in California, Westerners drive further and use more resources than their cramped Eastern cousins.

 What Makes up the Greenest States?

 You may think it’s all about how much renewable technology we use – installations such as solar and wind – in our energy mix.
 In fact, being green means a lot more.
 There’s the recycling of waste to take into account; the amount we drive when we could just walk or cycle; how we conserve valuable resources such as water and how clean it is; whether we simply leave the lights on when we shouldn’t.

 It might be a surprise that among the top best performing and greenest states are Vermont, Washington, and Oregon.
 These regions have city landscapes that are not only energy-efficient but also have good air quality.
 California may well have some of the best incentives for taking up renewable technology but they are far behind the eight balls when it comes to other green indicators, something which drops them down the list.

 Areas that need to be considered when judging the greenest states include:

 These parameters all go to make up better-living conditions for residents.
 California has perhaps the most legislation in place to implement environmental policy but it doesn’t even come in the top ten for all the important stuff like air quality.
 Colorado has some of the freshest air in the US with its Rocky Mountains and penchant for outdoor pursuits but has a pretty big carbon footprint which sets it well back from the top five greenest states in the US.